These blogs are about the Whaddon Web

 September 2023

-The British resistance movement - article 5 of 9
+The British resistance movement

 In this series of blogs, I have up to now written about the area close to Whaddon (a couple of miles from Bletchley Park), the headquarters of MI6’s communications network during World War Two.
 I have talked about some of the astonishing sites in the hills there - where MI6 put up their listening and transmitting posts during the war.
 I have visited nearly all of these places in my walks in the area.
 Although most of the aerials are long gone, all of the sites have some evidence of their extraordinary past.
 Often it is slight; perhaps a concrete block in a field where a cable-stay to an antennae was moored, or an oddly-sturdy cow shed.